 Healthcare and schooling

-You have the same right to healthcare up until the day you leave the country as previously, but you will not receive any financial assistance for medicines and care after your decision has acquired legal force and your entitlement to financial support has ceased.
+You have the same right to healthcare up until the day you leave the country as previously, but you will not receive any financial assistance for medicines and care after the decision has acquired legal force and your entitlement to financial support has ceased.

 Children have the right to go to school as long as they remain in Sweden.